bilgrami/hijri-calendar/README.md

-# PK Hijri Calendar and Holidays
+# Rest API for Pakistan Holidays
-This repo is created to display hijri and Pakistani holiday calendar data via restful API.
+This repo is created to display hijri calendar and Pakistani holidays via restful API.
 Data is obtained from official [pakmoonsighting.com.pk] government website.

 ### Demo website